-By Clark Peña, Director of Advocacy for Construction Workforce Project as published in Gotham Gazette
+By Construction Workforce Project as published in Gotham Gazette

 If there’s one thing that New Yorkers can agree on, it’s that we should always strive to create new jobs, not take them away.
 Amazon’s recent decision to withdraw its planned “HQ2” from Long Island City is an example of us failing on this front.
 However, public officials still have an opportunity to redeem themselves by protecting local workers from a proposed prevailing wage expansion.